pytroll/satpy/doc/source/readers.rst

 See the :func:`~satpy.readers.find_files_and_readers` documentation for more information on the possible parameters.

-Adding a Reader to SatPy
+Adding a Reader to Satpy
 ========================

 This is described in the developer guide, see :doc:`dev_guide/custom_reader`.